Apparently, a Bon Jovi album too, but doesn’t mean as well as Maria.

 First two parts begin with tense flash-forwards and end with solid hooks to build anticipation for the next.
 Part III breaks the trend by starting off chronologically for a change and concludes with an ending nobody looks forward to.
 This contentment with unhappiness is also in the evolution of ED themes from hopeless to romantic and finally, both at once.
 French intertitles remind me of this expression, La Petite Mort or Little Death, which can describe the near-death experience of orgasm.
 While likely outside of Oishi’s vision, it provides convenient shorthand for the sadomasochism and self-loathing involved in such morbid ecstasy.

 The Shape of Water

 Still giggling about Mardi Grass.
 Green as can be, from the time cards to the hallway wallpaper.
 Somewhere in the middle, teal colors lapels and streaks along the sea creature.
 And underneath both, aqua glows into a second chance for the silenced voices who never knew of a first.

 Killer tracks.
 Diner booth to bus seats.
 Opening elevator doors to the ending.
 There’s a doubling repetition to the script, echoing what has been heard, just as an actual baby would.
-Monsters Inc. line is made loud and clear, but childish mimicry steers the whole film, relfecting Baby’s inability to make his own decisions.
-Now that red encompasses both a devil behind the wheel and a desparate need to stop, it’s finally time to decide.
+Monsters Inc. line is made loud and clear, but childish mimicry steers the whole film, reflecting Baby’s inability to make his own decisions.
+Now that red encompasses both a devil behind the wheel and a desperate need to stop, it’s finally time to decide.